Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-See improvement with a dyslexia tutor
+Achieve growth with a dyslexia tutor

 Dyslexia Tutor Earlwood

-NDIS Funding Options for Dyslexia
+Accessing NDIS Support for Dyslexia

 If you require assistance with your NDIS or other funding applications, Neurosensory is here to help.

-Are you eager to discover the potential of multisensory learning?
+Are you ready to explore the possibilities of multisensory learning?

 If you’re in need of dyslexia remediation, you’ve come to the right place.
 At Neurosensory, we are deeply committed to helping individuals of all ages overcome the learning obstacles presented by dyslexia.
 Our experienced MSL therapists and tutors will create a personalised program tailored to your specific needs, ensuring that you can achieve your academic goals and receive the necessary support for the future.